 Other series focus on career, budgeting, and financial advice for college students.

 These topics are useful, but the videos aren’t always interesting to watch.
 While the “Making It Work” videos spice up their information with quick-changing images — photos, drawings, and color-blocked text — the others tend to be just the host talking to the camera.
 The only visual variation comes from cuts between slightly different camera angles and occasional flashes of a text the presenter is quoting from.
 You wouldn’t really miss out on anything by listening to these videos while doing something else, rather than watching them.

 New videos from “The Financial Diet” appear a couple of times each week on YouTube.
 You can also binge the entire collection of past videos there.

 As a learning tool, TV has its limits.
 For one thing, you can only use it to learn about a financial topic if a show about that topic actually exists.
 While there are books on just about every money-related subject you can imagine, TV shows about money tend to focus on a more limited set of subjects — the ones that make interesting viewing.

 A one-hour TV show also can’t provide the same kind of in-depth information about a specific topic you’d get from reading a book.
 Videos can’t easily organize material into chapters and headings or provide an index you can use to refer back to the exact section you want.
 And while it’s possible to “bookmark” a particular video online, it’s not always easy to mark the exact minute and second of a particular section or sections you want to watch again.

 But there’s one big advantage to learning about money by watching TV and online videos: It’s something most of us are doing already.
-According to a 2018 Nielsen report, the average American now spends more than 5.5 hours per day watching some type of video.
+According to a 2018 Nielsen report, the average American now spends nearly six hours per day watching some type of video.
 By devoting at least a portion of that time to shows about money, you can get something more useful out of that time than you would by watching another rerun of “The Walking Dead.”